• Skip to content

 Of course, some questions you may have on Samsung Galaxy Buds and Samsung Galaxy Buds Plus were also answered.
 So, this guide covers both Samsung Galaxy Buds and Galaxy Buds Plus (Galaxy Buds+).

 Please note, Samsung released Galaxy Buds Live with Galaxy Note 20.
 Because of the new active noise cancelling (ANC) feature and new design, you may check this page (coming soon) on how to use Galaxy Buds Live.
 Galaxy Buds Pro was released with Galaxy S21 in Jan 2021 with some new and improved features (compared to Galaxy Buds Live).
+The later generations of Galaxy Buds include Galaxy Buds 2, Galaxy Buds 2 Pro, Galaxy Buds FE, Galaxy Buds 3, and Galaxy Buds 3 Pro.
+Galaxy Buds history page lists all models of Galaxy Buds and the key features of each generation.

 What is Samsung Galaxy Buds?